filobolla/dotfiles/README.md

 - (Automate launchpad app ordering and folder creations)
 ## TODO
 - Make this install idempotent
+	> Divide scripts into functions and recall them in `deploy.sh`
 - Make these dotfiles cross-platform (macOS and Linux)

 ## Thanks to